What is employee experience management?

 Regularly surveying staff as to what they think about the employee experience as well as calling for suggestions as to what they would like implemented provides insight into what should be changed and how.

-This can reveal any issues if and when they arise and ensure that methods that are implemented resonate with employees and are effective.
+This can reveal any issues that arise and ensure that new initiatives resonate with employees and are effective.

 Assign an employee experience manager